-If you added data directly from a database, spreadsheet, or another regular table of data that was not prepared as a cube, you can replace a regular column with a hierarchy from the Explore window.
+If you are working with data directly from a database, spreadsheet, or another regular table of data that was not prepared as a cube, you can replace a regular column with a hierarchy from the Explore window.

-- Date/time columns can be expanded in the Explore window to find time dimension hierarchies, which you can drag onto your metric set to group by time periods such as Year, drill up & down, and more.
+- Date/time columns can be expanded in the Explore window to find time dimension hierarchies and attributes, which you can drag onto the Data Analysis Panel or your visualization to group by time periods such as Year, drill up & down, and more.